-In your first lesson, you will discover a wonderful solution to your students' aversion to word problems—it's a Singapore Math strategy called model drawing, and it give students seven reliable steps that will help them solve every word problem they encounter.
+In your first lesson, you will discover a wonderful solution to your students' aversion to word problems.
+It's a Singapore Math strategy called model drawing, which gives students seven reliable steps that will help them solve every word problem they encounter.

 Are you ready to learn about your model drawing process?
 This lesson focuses on model drawing and how to read the problem.
 You will learn to determine variables, make a visual representation of the problem, adjust that model for problem information, do the computation, and write a final sentence.

 In this lesson, you will solve a variety of addition problems.
 Whether you teach first grade or sixth, it's helpful to know how to solve basic addition problems with model drawing.
 These are great learning exercises for older students because the computation is simple, and they can focus on the process.

 Subtraction word problems can be tricky.
 Sometimes it's hard to keep track of what goes where, and other times, it's confusing to do the math itself.
 This lesson focuses on harnessing the power of a visual model that shows students how the subtracted quantity fits into the problem.

 Remember those problems where Sally types 62 words per minute and you had to figure out how many words she types in 15 minutes?
 Well, guess what?
 These problems don't have to be as hard as they seem.
 In this lesson, you will learn how easy it is to show each quantity in your model drawings.

 Now that you've mastered multiplication problems, it's time to discover their cousin.
 Division word problems are often the ones students stumble on the most.
 But after this lesson, you will soon be gliding through them with ease.
 You will even discover how to solve those tricky before and after scenarios.